Chapter 6 : Curiosity Killed the Cat...again

 "What the hell is the matter with you?!
 I don't need your psychoanalysis."

 "Which is why I better just leave now, before I say anything else."
 I turned.
-This is what it always come down to, isn't it?
+This was what it always came to, wasn't it?
 Running away.
 Marcie seemed to have noticed too.

 "Yeah, you just leave Andy.
 That's what you're best at.
 That, and saying useless stupid things.
 You're useless!"
-Marcie concluded, her voice strting to sound hoarse.
-She should have saved her voice for all the good it was doing me—untruthful things don't hurt me.
+Marcie concluded, her voice starting to sound hoarse.
+She should have saved her voice for all the good it was doing me—untruthful things didn't hurt me.